-John E. Cribbet, dean of the College of Law, and chairman of the committee, said Tuesday "four representatives from Urbana-Champaign Senate, four from Student Senate and two each from the Graduate Stu-® Students Association will be allowed to observe the proceedings if the student involved does not object."
+John E. Cribbet, dean of the College of Law, and chairman of the committee, said Tuesday "four representatives from Urbana-Champaign Senate, four from Student Senate and two each from the Graduate Stu-® to remain anonymous and go ahead dent Association and Black with their University careers.
+This

+Students Association will be allowed to observe the proceedings if the student involved does not object."

-Mike Cooper, Student Senate executive vice president, said, "It's a good thing that they're opening them up but this is still token rep-resentation.
+Mike Cooper, Student Senate executive vice president, said, "It's a good thing that they're opening them up but this is still token representation.
 It's just not enough."